AP Top 25 poll preview: Alabama loss will change the top 5 and USF's loss opens up race for G5 bid

 The top five of The Associated Press poll is in for a change Sunday after staying the same for three weeks.

 No. 4 Alabama's eight-game winning streak ended Saturday with its 23-21 loss to No. 11 Oklahoma, and voters undoubtedly will drop the Crimson Tide.
-More important, Alabama's margin for error to make the SEC championship game and College Football Playoff has narrowed.
+More important, Alabama's margin for error to make the Southeastern Conference championship game and College Football Playoff has narrowed.

 No. 3 Texas A&M nearly had the same fate as the Tide.
 The Aggies had to make their biggest comeback in program history to beat South Carolina 31-30 and stay on track to play in the SEC title game.